 Cameron Mackey has served as the Company's Chief Operating Officer since the closing of our initial public offering in April 2010 and as a Director since May 2013.
-Mr. Mackey also serves as Chief Operating Officer of Eneti Inc. since July 2013.
+Mr. Mackey also served as Chief Operating Officer of Eneti Inc. between July 2013 and December 2023.
 He also served as Chief Operating Officer of Hermitage Offshore Services Ltd. between 2018 and 2021 and as a director between 2019 and 2021.
-He joined Scorpio in March 2009, where he continues to serve in a senior management position.
-Prior to joining Scorpio, Mr. Mackey was an equity and commodity analyst at Ospraie Management LLC from 2007 to 2008.
+He joined the Scorpio group of companies in March 2009, where he continues to serve in a senior management position.
+Prior to joining the Scorpio group of companies, Mr. Mackey was an equity and commodity analyst at Ospraie Management LLC from 2007 to 2008.
 Prior to that, he was Senior Vice President of OMI Marine Services LLC from 2004 to 2007, where he was also in Business Development from 2002 to 2004.
 Mr. Mackey has been employed in the shipping industry since 1994 and, earlier in his career, was employed in unlicensed and licensed positions in the merchant navy, primarily on tankers in the international fleet of Mobil Oil Corporation, where he held the qualification of Master Mariner.
 He has an M.B.A. from the Sloan School of Management at the Massachusetts Institute of Technology, a B.S. from the Massachusetts Maritime Academy and a B.A. from Princeton University.

-Brian Lee, Chief Financial Officer
+Christopher Avella, Chief Financial Officer